sqlxpert/aws-tag-sched-ops/readme.md

 ## Scheduling Operations

  * All times are UTC, on a 24-hour clock.
- * The AWS Lambda function runs once every 10 minutes.
+ * The function runs once every 10 minutes.
 The last digit of the minute is always ignored.
-For example, an operation scheduled for `M=47` is expected to begin between 40 and 50 minutes after the hour.
+For example, `M=47` means _one time, between 40 and 50 minutes after the hour_.
  * Month and minute values must have two digits.
-Use a leading zero (for example, `03`) if a month or minute value is less than or equal to 9.
+Use a leading zero if necessary.
 (Weekday numbers have only one digit.)
  * Use a comma (`,`) _without spaces_ to separate components.
 The order of components within a tag value does not matter.
  * `T` separates day information from time; it is not a variable.
  * [Repetitive (`-periodic`)](#repetitive-schedules) and [one-time (`-once`)](#one-time-schedules) schedule tags are supported.
 Prefix with the operation.